flekschas/jupyter-scatter/paper.md

 # Implementation

-Jupyter Scatter's architecture consists of two main components: a Python program running in the Jupyter kernel and a front-end program for interactive visualization.
-The Python program consists of a widget and an API layer.
-The widget defines the view model needed to draw a scatterplot with the front-end program.
-The additional API on top of the widget is responsible for making it easy to define the desired view model state, by, for instance, integrating with Pandas DataFrames [@mckinney2010data] and Matplotlib [@hunter2007matplotlib].
+Jupyter Scatter has two main components: a Python program running in the Jupyter kernel and a front-end program for interactive visualization.
+The Python program includes a widget and an API layer.
+The widget defines the view model for drawing scatterplots, while the API layer simplifies defining the view model state, integrating with Pandas DataFrames [@mckinney2010data] and Matplotlib [@hunter2007matplotlib].
 The front-end program is built on top of regl-scatterplot [@lekschas2023regl], a high-performance rendering library based on WebGL, ensuring efficient GPU-accelerated rendering.

-All components are integrated using anywidget [@anywidget] to create a cross-platform Jupyter widget that runs across various notebook environments, including Jupyter, JupyterLab, Google Colab, and VS Code, as well as dashboarding frameworks like Shiny for Python, Solara, and Panel.
-The Python backend uses anywidget and ipywidgets [@ipywidgets] for interaction with the front-end, leveraging binary data support to efficiently send in-memory data to the GPU, avoiding the overhead of JSON serialization.
+All components are integrated using anywidget [@anywidget] to create a cross-platform Jupyter widget compatible with various environments, including Jupyter, JupyterLab, Google Colab, VS Code, and dashboarding frameworks like Shiny for Python, Solara, and Panel.
+The Python program uses anywidget and ipywidgets [@ipywidgets] to commuincate with the front-end, using binary data support to efficiently send in-memory data to the GPU, avoiding the overhead of JSON serialization.
 This approach enables the transfer of millions of data points from the Python kernel to the front-end with minimal latency.
-There is bidirectional communication between the visualization and the notebook kernel, meaning that the visualization state is shared between the front-end and kernel.
-Changes made on either side can be accessed and manipulated, allowing updates to various scatterplot properties and access to states like selections from other notebook cells.
-Coordination is managed using anywidget APIs, and users can connect the visualization to other ipywidgets such as sliders, dropdowns, and buttons to create bespoke widgets for interactive visual data exploration.
+Bidirectional communication ensures the visualization state is shared between the front-end and kernel, allowing updates to scatterplot properties and access to states like selections.
+Coordination is managed using anywidget APIs, enabling connections to other ipywidgets like sliders, dropdowns, and buttons for custom interactive data exploration widgets.

 # Related Work